 Kootenai Clinic’s general surgeons are board certified and are trained and experienced in a wide range of surgical procedures.
-Kootenai Clinic offers a variety of surgical services, including general and vascular surgery, endoscopy and advanced laparoscopic procedures.
+Kootenai Clinic offers a variety of surgical services, including general surgery, endoscopy and advanced laparoscopic procedures.

 As graduates of nationally recognized university training programs, Kootenai Clinic’s surgeons have experience in cancer care, endovascular procedures, trauma surgery, and colorectal surgery.
 They are also well equipped to handle virtually any surgical illness and look forward to providing excellent care to surgical patients in conjunction with Kootenai Health for many years to come.